weka/terraform-aws-weka/README.md

 ## Ssh keys
 The username for ssh into vms is `ec2-user`.
+If `ami_id` is provided by the user, the default ssh username will be accordingly.
 <br />

 We allow passing existing key pair name: